 We hope that the information provided here answers many of your questions about endodontic treatment.
-If you would like additional information, please don’t hesitate to contact us at Capitol Endodontics Phone Number 202-822-0732.
+If you would like additional information, please don’t hesitate to contact Capitol Endodontics at Capitol Endodontics Phone Number 202-822-0732.

 How is an Endodontist different from a General Dentist?

 All general dentists receive endodontic training in dental school.
 However, for more challenging cases, a general dentist may refer their patient to an endodontic specialist.
 Endodontists are dentists with at least two additional years of education and training in advanced root canal treatment techniques and the biologic basis of treating root canal infections.
-As endodontic specialists, Dr. Pascal, Dr. Verma and Dr. Dow are experts in performing complicated dental procedures, including root canal therapy, endodontic retreatment and root canal surgery.
+As an endodontic specialist, Dr. Verma is an expert in performing complicated dental procedures, including root canal therapy, endodontic retreatment and root canal surgery.